riyashanbhag/NDP-lab-sem-VI-CCE/README.md

 # NPS-lab-sem-VI-CCE
-codes related to NPS lab in sem VI CCE
+This repository contains C programs and lab solutions for the NPS (Networking & Protocols Systems) Lab conducted in Semester VI under CCE.